 Our human rights-based Community Empowerment Program (CEP) allows community members to draw their own conclusions about FGC and lead their own movements for change.

-In the CEP class sessions on human rights, participants learn about their right to health and the right to be free from all forms of violence.
+In the CEP class sessions on human rights, participants learn about their right to health and their right to be free from all forms of violence.
 They also discuss the responsibilities they share to protect these rights in their community.

 In sessions on health, they learn about the potential, immediate, and long-term harmful consequences of the practice and discuss ways to prevent these health problems in the future.

 Rather than blaming or criticizing, we encourage dialogue around these and other practices that communities feel hinder their vision for their community’s development.
-Participants and Community Management Committee (CMC) members speak with friends and family as well as travel to other communities to raise awareness about what they have learned.
+Participants, Community Management Committee (CMC) members, and social mobilization teams speak with friends and family as well as travel to other communities to raise awareness about what they have learned.
 Through this process, many communities decide to end FGC together, some without having directly participated in our classes.